lblick/modernizing-ent-apps-with-dotnet-workshop/Module 2 - Required Tooling/RequiredTooling.md

 ![Create a new fork](./images/github-create-fork.png)

-### Clone the Git repo
+### Clone the forked Git repo

-* Navigate to a folder where you want your local Git repo located
+* Navigate to a folder where you want your local Git repo downloaded to.
-* Clone your forked Git repo
-  - Replace \<username\> with your GitHub username
+* Clone your forked Git repo by executing the following command, replacing **\<username\>** with your GitHub username:

 ```powershell
 git clone "https://github.com/<username>/modernizing-ent-apps-with-dotnet-workshop"